tschatzl/tschatzl.github.io/_posts/2022-03-14-jdk18-g1-parallel-gc-changes.md

     ![Repro pause times](/assets/20220216-repro-pause-times.png)

     The graph above shows the problem: with JDK 11 (blue) pause times are fairly stable throughout the measurement interval.
 In contrast to that, JDK 17 (without the fix, purple) starts off significantly faster, but at around second 330 there is a large spike in pause times.
 This is where some large `j.l.Object` array is put into the old generation because of its size.
 At that point garbage collections need to scan this array every time.
-Due to bad initial work distribution and work stealing not being good enough, on many core processors pauses increase.
+Due to bad initial work distribution and work stealing not working well enough, on many core processors pauses increase.

     The fix contributed by W. Kemper improves the initial work distribution, getting the pause times back to normal, shown with the JDK 18 (yellow) line.
 This change has already been backported to latest JDK 17, so make sure you are up to date.